apify/actor-llmstxt-generator/README.md

-# llms.txt generator 🚀📄
+# /llms.txt Generator 🚀📄

-The **llms.txt generator** is an Apify Actor that helps you extract essential website content and generate an [llms.txt](https://llmstxt.org/) file, making your content ready for AI-powered applications such as fine-tuning, indexing, and integrating large language models (LLMs) like GPT-4, ChatGPT, or LLaMA.
+The **/llms.txt Generator** is an Apify Actor that helps you extract essential website content and generate an [/llms.txt](https://llmstxt.org/) file, making your content ready for AI-powered applications such as fine-tuning, indexing, and integrating large language models (LLMs) like GPT-4, ChatGPT, or LLaMA.
 This Actor leverages the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor to perform deep crawls and extract text content from web pages, ensuring comprehensive data collection.
-The Website Content Crawler is particularly useful because it supports output in multiple formats, including markdown, which is used by the **llms.txt**.
+The Website Content Crawler is particularly useful because it supports output in multiple formats, including markdown, which is used by the **/llms.txt**.

-## 🌟 What is llms.txt?
+## 🌟 What is /llms.txt?

-The **llms.txt** format is a markdown-based standard for providing AI-friendly content.
+The **/llms.txt** format is a markdown-based standard for providing AI-friendly content.
 It contains:

 - **Brief background information** and guidance.
 - **Links to additional resources** in markdown format.